preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/api.md

 | POST		| /resources/search		| Create a paginated list of resources functionally beyond "GET /resources"	| No	| {"resources" : {"read" : true }}|

-For nested resources (aka sub-resources or container resources), the relative path is always appended to the path of the parent it which it is contained.
+For nested resources (aka sub-resources or container resources), the relative path is always appended to the path of the parent in which it is contained.
 For example, if resources contains Bar resources, Bars would be located at `/resources/:uuid/bars`.
 Semantically, this relationship MUST imply a specific composition structure binding the lifecycles of the parent and child.
 When the parent is deleted, all children MUST be deleted unless otherwise specified.
 When a child is deleted, the parent MUST NOT be automatically deleted.